-At George Law we pride ourselves in experience and track record of success in ensuring the best possible legal outcomes for our clients.
+At George Law, we pride ourselves on our experience and track record of success in ensuring the best possible legal outcomes for our clients.
 When you hire our team of expert attorneys, you will have our decades of legal experience on your side backed up with countless numbers of cases won and charges dismissed.
-Our award winning criminal defense firm is highly regarded in the Greater Detroit Area, with a well earned reputation for achieving positive outcomes in cases and outstanding courtroom performance.
+Our award-winning criminal defense firm is highly regarded in the Greater Detroit Area, with a well-earned reputation for achieving positive outcomes in cases and outstanding courtroom performance.

 The Criminal Process in Michigan

 There are three key steps in the criminal process that must be followed in order for a person to be convicted of a crime in Michigan.